allabux21/gwright99.github.io/flask-blueprint/02-project-goals-and-design-considerations.md

                 <li>Use <a href="https://www.lfd.uci.edu/~gohlke/pythonlibs/">pre-compiled libraries</a> from Christoph Gohlke</li>
                 <li>Use the <a href="https://docs.anaconda.com/anaconda/install/">Anaconda distribution</a> of Python</li>
             </ul>
-        While both of these solutions are viable and successfully solved my problems in the past, I dont like having to rely on them beacuse:<br>
+        While both of these solutions are viable and successfully solved my problems in the past, I dont like having to rely on them beacuse:<br><br>
             <ul>
-                <li>Using Gohlke's libraries makes me dependent on the generosity of a single contributor (which he even calls out as being unofficial) as well as requiring trust in the security of his web infrastructure. <br>(<i>I am <b><u>NOT</u></b> saying that Christoph Gohlke is untrustworthy.
-Rather, harkening back to my earlier Design Considerations, I philosophically don't like the increased complexity of Python library acquisition as well as the addition of an extra attack vector to any resulting application's attack surface).</i></li>
+                <li>Using Gohlke's libraries makes me dependent on the unofficial generosity of a single contributor, and requires trusting the security of his packages.<br><br>(<i>I am <b><u>NOT</u></b> saying that Christoph Gohlke is untrustworthy.
+Rather, philosophically I don't like the increased complexity of Python library acquisition, and the addition of an extra attack vector).</i></li><br>
-                <li>Using the Anaconda distribution ties me more tightly to the decisions and fortunes of Anaconda, Inc. Furthermore, it requires the use of the <a href="https://en.wikipedia.org/wiki/Conda_(package_manager)">conda package management system </a> and <a href="https://conda-forge.org/">conda-forge</a> for additional packages not directly available from conda.
-This solution is certainly viable but my personal preference is to avoid having to learn/remember the idiosyncracies of the Anaconda stack if I can fulfill the result just as easily with the standard distribution.</li>
+                <li>Using the Anaconda distribution ties me to the decisions of Anaconda, Inc. Furthermore, it requires the use of the <a href="https://en.wikipedia.org/wiki/Conda_(package_manager)">conda package management system </a> and <a href="https://conda-forge.org/">conda-forge</a> for packages not available through conda.
+My personal preference is to avoid learning/remembering the idiosyncracies of the Anaconda stack if I can fulfill the same result with the standard distribution.</li>
             </ul>
         </td>
     </tr>
     <tr>
         <td>005</td>
         <td>Use an unopinionated framework</td>
-        <td>This one is a matter of personal preference.
-Using an opinionated web framework like Django would likely make it easier to get a fully featured-website up and running.
-However, one of the reasons I'm engaged in this exercise is to learn, and that's harder to do if there is only "one" correct way to do things.
-As a result, (and acknowledging the days of frustration this decision is likely to cause) the solution should use a framework that leaves the majority of design decisions up to me.</td>
+        <td>Using an opinionated web framework like Django would make it easier to stand-up a fully featured-website.
+However, I'm doing this work to learn and that's harder to do if there is only "one" correct way to do things.
+Despite the extra problem-solving time and research that an unopinionate framework will demand, the solution should leave the majority of design decisions up to me.</td>
     </tr>
     <tr>
         <td>006</td>
         <td>Use a well-documented framework</td>
-        <td>Given Design Consideration #005, I'm going to need to make many decisions and it's likely I wont immediately know what the correct decision is.
+        <td>Given Design Consideration #005, I'll need to make many semi-blind decisions.
 As a result, I should choose a framework that is well-established and has a large community.
-This will increase the chance that someone has encountered the same problem I'm having, and that a solution already exists on some blog or Stack Overflow discussion page.
+This will increase the chance that the problem has been previously encountered, solved, and documented.
 For this reason, I should favour an older framework like Flask over a newer framework like FastApi.</td>
     </tr>
     <tr>
         <td>007</td>
         <td>Use a synchronous framework</td>
-        <td>Python has gotten better at supporting asynchronous programming <i>(e.g. making async/await reserved keywords in Python3.7)</i>.
+        <td>Python has improved its asynchronous programming support <i>(e.g. making async/await reserved keywords in Python3.7)</i>.
 However, I find asynchronous programming more difficult for two reasons:
             <ul>
-                <li>It requires logic to be structured and written in a different manner than traditional synchronous programs.</li>
+                <li>It requires logic to be structured and written differently than traditional synchronous programs.</li>
                 <li>It requires a different application server implementation (ASGI-compliant vs. WSGI-compliant) </li>
             </ul>
-            Asynchronous programming is clearly preferrable when designing applications that must be performant under extremely high load, and this is programming style that I should become more familiar with for my own professional career.
-With that said, I don't think the extra complexity makes sense for my initial delivery goals.
-For this reason, I've decided to stick with WSGI and make a note that I should have a follow-up project that converts this WSGI-based solution to an ASGI-based framework <i>(e.g. moving from a framework like Flask to Starlette or FastApi)</i>.
+            Asynchronous programming is clearly preferrable when designing applications to be performant under high load, and this is a style that I should become more familiar with.
+With that said, I don't believe the extra complexity makes sense for my initial delivery goals.
+For this reason, I'll stick with WSGI and make a note that I should have a follow-up project to convert to an ASGI-based framework <i>(e.g. moving to a framework like Starlette or FastApi)</i>.
         </td>
     </tr>
     <tr>
         <td>008</td>
         <td>Find right level of database abstraction</td>
-        <td>Most real-world applications are going to require some sort of stateful storage.
-As a result, the solution should come with an pre-built database integration component. <br><br>The major decision I will need to make is whether to use an ORM like SQLAlchemy which heavily abstracts my database interactions, or use a less fulsome solution that places more reliance on the developer to interact with the database directly.<br><br><b>NOTE:</b>This particular item caused several downstream complications, which I will write about more in later project documentation pages.</td>
+        <td>Most real-world applications will require stateful storage.
+As a result, the solution should come with an pre-built database integration component. <br><br>The major decision to make is whether to leverage an ORM like SQLAlchemy which heavily abstracts my database interactions, or rely more heavily on raw SQL / an SQL query builder.<br><br><b>NOTE:</b>This particular item caused several downstream complications, which I will write about more in later project documentation pages.</td>
     </tr>
     <tr>
         <td>009</td>
         <td>Use source control system that easily integrates with CI/CD solutions</td>
-        <td>I'm going to make alot of mistakes in this project, so I cannot be afraid to modify working code lest I never manage to recreate a useable product.
-As such, I absolutely must have a source control system that can operate in my preferred local environment, but also integrates easily with a cloud source control solution, for backup and CI/CD purposes.</td>
+        <td>I will make many mistakes during this project, so I must have a way to roll back changes that I fail to implement succesfully.
+Source control is mandatory and must not only operate in my preferred local environment but also integrate easily with the cloud source control & CI/CD solution.</td>
     </tr>
 </table>

 ### Design Decisions
-After mulling my design constraints, design considerations, previous project experience, availability of documentation/guides, and future expected benefits to both my job duties and personal goals, I decided on the following solution stack:
+Accounting for the stated design constraints, design considerations, my previous project experience, availability of documentation/guides, and future expected benefits to both my job duties and personal goals, I decided on the following solution stack:

 <ul>
     <li>
         <b>Development OS</b> <span><h4>Ubuntu 20.04 WSL2 running on Windows 10</h4></span>
         This struck me as the only viable technology stack given my stated constraints and preferences.
-I didn't want to have to move away from Windows 10 as my OS, but I *really* didn't want to directly develop on it either.Thankfully, Microsoft has perfect solution: <a href="https://docs.microsoft.com/en-us/windows/wsl/wsl2-index">Windows Subsystem for Linux 2</a>.<br><br>The Microsoft documentation re: WSL2 capabilities is extensive and explains the Subsystem's capabilities far better than I could, so I wont try to repeat it here.
+I didn't want to abandon Windows 10 as my OS, but I *really* didn't want to directly develop on it either.<br><br>Thankfully, Microsoft has perfect solution: <a href="https://docs.microsoft.com/en-us/windows/wsl/wsl2-index">Windows Subsystem for Linux 2</a>.<br><br>The Microsoft documentation re: WSL2 capabilities is extensive and explains the Subsystem's capabilities far better than I could, so I wont try to repeat it here.
 What is most important to note is that the WSL2 provides access to a full Linux-development environment (accessible to Windows).
 This is important note only for avoiding Windows compilation errors, but also gives native access to a host of Linux support tools like SSH and Make.<br><br>I chose Ubuntu 20.04 as my base Linux image because I have some previous experience working with that flavour of Linux, and because it is the most recent long term support release, with <a href="https://ubuntu.com/blog/what-is-an-ubuntu-lts-release">regular updates until 2029</a>.
     </li>
     <br><li>
     <b>Python package management and isolation solution</b><span><h4>pip & venv</h4></span>